aimms/how-to/OffsiteNotes.rst

 .. note::

-    That's a bummer, in a computer science company supposed to deliver a programming language...
+    That's a bummer, in a software company supposed to deliver a programming language...

 * They are working on making more logging and info, for people to analyse and help costumer (support).